Federal Direct Loan

 How Do I Apply?

-Each academic year, after you have completed the FAFSA, you will receive a Financial Aid Award Letter that includes a Federal Direct Loan offer.
+Each academic year, after you have completed the FAFSA, you will receive a financial aid offer in PROWL that includes a Federal Direct Loan offer.
 To accept or decline the offered awards, you will log in to your PROWL account, through MyLMU, under the "Systems Login" drop-down menu.

 How Much am I Eligible to Receive in Federal Direct Loans?